 Presented by NY 529 College Savings Program

-The Great New York State Fair will celebrate the beef industry in New York State and fairgoers are encouraged to join in on the special events and activities planned for Beef Day, Tuesday, August 29.
+The Great New York State Fair will celebrate the beef industry in New York State and fairgoers are encouraged to join in on the special events and activities planned for Beef Day, Tuesday, August 26.
 Fairgoers will have the opportunity to interact with producers of New York’s high-quality beef and to learn more about this important industry for New York agriculture.
-Events being held throughout the day include a hay-throwing contest at 1pm, watch the Supreme Female Show at 3pm and opportunities to take selfies at the Beef Barn.
+Events being held throughout the day include a hay-throwing contest at 1 p.m. and opportunities to take selfies at the Beef Barn.

 Activities in the Beef Barn will help attendees learn more about the beef industry, which is critically important to the agricultural economy.

 Fairgoers will get a graceful and unique view of the Great New York State Fair aboard the Broadway Skyliner.
 The Skyliner lifts riders approximately 34 feet in the air and takes them on a seven-minute, 1,400-foot ride from one end of the Midway to the other.
-Tickets for the ride can be purchased on The Midway for $5 for a one-way ride and $8 for a roundtrip ride.
+Tickets for the ride can be purchased on The Midway for a one-way ride.
 Please note, the Broadway Skyliner is not affiliated with the Wade Shows Midway.

-Visit the Dairy Products Building to see the finished masterpiece as 800 pounds of pounds of butter were turned into art.
-The 2023 Fair marks the 55th anniversary of this State Fair tradition, and the 20th year that Jim Victor and Marie Pelton have been carving magic.
+Visit the Dairy Products Building to see the finished masterpiece as more than 800 pounds of pounds of butter were turned into art.
+The 2025 Fair marks the 57th anniversary of this State Fair tradition, and the 23rd year that Jim Victor and Marie Pelton have been carving magic.
 The Dairy Products Building is also home to The Milk Bar, presented by Cornell Cooperative Extension.

 Sponsored by Wegmans